Trevor Allen Photography

 Patricia Celan was crowned the New Westminster Princess and won the historical & talent awards.

-While participating in the Top Teen of Canada pageant, Patricia Celan caught the eye of judge and former actress Bryn Erin, who awarded her a scholarship for semi-private acting coaching.
+While participating in the Top Teen of Canada pageant, Patricia Celan was awarded a scholarship for semi-private acting coaching with a pageant judge who was a former actress.

 Patricia Celan was awarded an acting scholarship when she participated in the Miss Teen BC pageant.